kylenewm/mvp-buildkit/README.md

 * You **approve/edit/reject** each artifact
 * Approved artifacts become canonical **until explicitly regenerated**

-This keeps complexity from ballooning and prevents “artifact drift” across chats/runs.
+This keeps complexity from ballooning and prevents "artifact drift" across chats/runs.

 ---